 JSA continues to grow each of our flagship fundraising events.
-In addition to our annual Golf Tournament and Flounder Pounder Fishing Tournament, we also have two other major events – the Ante Up for Autism Gala and “Art Across the Spectrum” Luncheon to benefit our enrichment programs.
-Through the generous support of our sponsors, families, and friends of the school, JSA has raised over $1.4 million through these fundraising events.
+In addition to our annual Golf Tournament and Flounder Pounder Fishing Tournament, we also have two other major events – the Ante Up for Autism Gala and the Autism in Action Clay Shoot ”.
+Through the generous support of our sponsors, families, and friends of the school, JSA has raised over $1.7 million through these fundraising events.

 In March of 2013, with the help of our dear friends at the Deerwood Rotary, JSA relocated our school and clinic to the more expansive Cypress Green location where we currently reside.
 The Rotary helped raise hundreds of thousands of dollars through a successful capital campaign to support this relocation, which helped to provide a safe campus environment in a central location.
 This larger campus has also afforded JSA the ability to grow core academic programs, increase student enrollment, and provide community/outreach/educational symposiums.

 After our relocation in 2013, the community pulled through once again to provide funds for a new playground!
 With generous matching grants from the Deerwood Rotary, THE PLAYERS Championship, and the Dunkin’ Donuts Joy in Childhood Foundation, we were able to install a custom-designed playground built specifically for individuals with autism in the spring of 2014.
 The playground covers 7,500 square feet and cost $50,000.